rbk6/pipeline/README.md

 ### workflow

-1. trigger on commit to master branch:
+the deploy-website workflow is triggered by updates to the website repository and performs the following steps:

-   1. checkout the repository within the github runner
+1. checkout from website repository
-   1. build the docker image
+1. build docker image and run tests
-   1. (todo) run tests within the container
-   1. push the image to docker hub
-2. deploy to virtual private server:
-   1. ssh into the vps hosting my website
+1. ssh to vps
+1. update local rebuild image
+1. copy from container
-   1. pull the latest image from docker hub
+1. restart the service
-   1. build the image with the `production` and `$DOC_ROOT` parameters to clean and copy the files to the apache directory, replacing the previous version
-3. final cleanup:
-   1. cleanup any leftover docker image(s) within the github runner

 ### rollback